abdulbasit-dev/taski/README.md

 1. **Task Dashboard**:

-   - Display tasks for the logged-in user in a table.
+   - Display tasks belonging to the logged-in user in a table.
    - Columns: Task Name, Description, Status (Pending/Completed), Creation Date, Actions (Edit/Delete).

 2. **Add Task**:

    - Provide a form to add new tasks.
    - Fields: Task Name, Description, and Status (default to Pending).
-   - Validate the form input.
+   - Validate form inputs before saving tasks.

 3. **Edit Task**:

-   - Allow users to update a task's details and status.
+   - Allow users to update their own tasks, including changing details and status.
+   - Prevent users from editing tasks belonging to other users.

 4. **Delete Task**:

-   - Allow users to delete tasks.
+   - Allow users to delete their own tasks.
+   - Prevent users from deleting tasks belonging to others.

 5. **Search Tasks**:

-   - Add a search bar to filter tasks by name or status.
+   - Include a search bar to filter tasks by name or status.

+---

+#### **Additional Features**

+1. **Ownership Restrictions**:

+   - Ensure users can only access, edit, or delete tasks associated with their own account.

+2. **Enhanced Validation**:

+   - Add server-side validation to ensure data integrity.

+3. **Confirmation Dialogs**:

+   - Use Bootstrap modals to confirm actions like deleting a task.

+4. **Task Completion Tracker**:

+   - Show a progress indicator on the dashboard for completed vs. total tasks.

+5. **User-Friendly Notifications**:
+   - Use Bootstrap alerts to display messages for successful or failed operations (e.g., "Task added successfully!").

 ---